stiwwelll/kremanski_jekyll/lunch.md

 layout: lunch
 ---

-07.05.18
+09.05.18

 &nbsp;

-....Start the week in a healthier and energetic way!
-A smily K-Team will serve you all this delicious food:
+… happy sunny days that can only get better with or delicious food:

-- QUINOA SUPREME SALAD with green kale and baby spinach topped with roasted pumpkin seeds mix and balsamico vinagrette dressing (7,5)
+* QUINOA SUPREME SALAD with green kale and baby spinach topped with roasted pumpkin seeds mix and balsamico vinagrette dressing (7,5)

-- K- BOWL with fresh veggies mix, mushrooms, ginger-lime and peanut dressing
+* K- BOWL with fresh veggies mix, mushrooms, ginger-lime and peanut dressing

-+ homemade marineted tofu (7,5)
+* homemade marineted tofu (7,5)

-+ salmon (9)
+* salmon (9)

-+ Speck (9)
+* Speck (9)

-+ korean praised egss (9)
+* korean praised egss (9)

-- PORRIDGE (fruits & nuts and peatnuts butter) warm and made with love (5,3)
+* PORRIDGE (fruits & nuts and peatnuts butter) warm and made with love (5,3)

-- vegan SOUP served with bread and vegan dip (5)
+* vegan SOUP served with bread and vegan dip (5)

-- QUICHE (veggie mix) with salad or without (3,9/6)
+* QUICHE (veggie mix) with salad or without (3,9/6)

-- cheese/salmon or vegan avocado SANDWICHES (3,5)
+* cheese/salmon or vegan avocado SANDWICHES (3,5)

-something sweet??
+something sweet?

 we have maaaany delicious homemade cakes &lt;3